sangar82/CodeIgniter-Starter/README.md

 - upload images (with thumbnail creation and uploads rules)
 - upload files (with uploads rules)
 - hidden relational (It's a special element.
 Only one hidden relational by scaffolding is allowed.
 It will produce a form with relation 1:N linked with his parent form automatically)

+This version has more features that sangar scaffold spark.

 Each element has validation rules and the possibility to do it multilanguage.